Ikshot/RepData_PeerAssessment1/PA1_template.md

 ```

-Subject moving much more actively at weekends. :)
+Subject moving more actively through the weekends overall, but wakes up later. :)